 Fig. 1.
-Multilayer networks in agro-ecosystems. (a) a diagrammatic representation of a conceptual ecological network at a field scale. (b) a graphical representation of the complex network of multiple species interactions, demonstrating how apparent intractable biological complexity can be systemised for mathematical analysis. (c) a multilayer representation of the network where intra-layer interactions are the same as in (b), yet inter-layer interactions are present connecting the same populations of organisms interacting across the multiple layers.
-Node colour indicates the role of the organisms within the network (e.g., symbiont, pollinator, plant, herbivore, parasitoid, detritivore and predator).
+Multilayer networks in agro-ecosystems. (a) a diagrammatic representation of a conceptual ecological network at a field scale. (b) a graphical representation of the network of multiple species interactions in (a), demonstrating how apparent intractable biological complexity can be systemised for mathematical analysis. (c) a multilayer representation of the network where intra-layer interactions are the same as in (b), yet inter-layer interactions are present connecting the same populations of organisms interacting across the multiple layers.
+The layers here represent different types of interaction.
+Layers, however, could also represent different fields, habitats, seasons, years or other discrete spatial or temporal units.
+Node colour indicates the role of the organisms within the network (e.g., symbiont, pathogen, pollinator, plant, herbivore, parasitoid, detritivore and predator).
 Link colours and line types represent different types of intra- and inter-layer interactions.
+Not all potential intra-layer interactions have been included in (a), (b) or (c) for illustrative purposes, for example antagonistic interactions between predators, parasitoids, pollinators and decomposers.

 Network applications for agriculture